mozilla/addon-sdk/packages/addon-kit/docs/page-worker.md

 <api name="contentScriptOptions">
 @property {object}
-Read-only value available from the content scripts as `self.options`.
+Read-only value exposed to content scripts under `self.options` property.

 Any kind of jsonable value (object, array, string, etc.) can be used here.
 Optional.
 </api>